cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-10-13-my-ultimate-terminal-customizations-for-windows.md

 There are many compatible Linux distributions available in the Microsoft Store (I recommend using Ubuntu or Debian), and it's easy sharing files between Windows and Linux environments.

 WSL works by translating Linux system calls into Windows system calls using a compatibility layer.
-There are two versions of WSL: WL 1 and WSL 2.
+There are two versions of WSL: WSL1 and WSL2.
-WSL 1 uses a translation layer (similar to [Wine](https://www.winehq.org/) for Linux on Windows).
+WSL1 uses a translation layer (similar to [Wine](https://www.winehq.org/) for Linux on Windows).
-WSL 2 introduces a real Linux kernel running in a lightweight virtual machine, providing full system call compatibility and improved performance.
+WSL2 introduces a real Linux kernel running in a lightweight virtual machine, providing full system call compatibility and improved performance.
-WSL distributions are installed in the `%LOCALAPPDATA%\Packages` directory by default.
+WSL distributions are located in the `%LOCALAPPDATA%\Packages` directory by default.
 You can access the Linux file system from Windows via `\\wsl$\<distro-name>` in the File Explorer.

 To enable WSL on Windows [follow the official instructions](https://learn.microsoft.com/en-us/windows/wsl/install-manual):

 1. Press `Win + X`, then select "Windows PowerShell Admin)."
-2. Enable WSL Feature: running `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`
+2. Enable WSL feature by running: `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`
-3. Enable Virtual Machine Feature: running `dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart`
+3. Enable virtual machine feature by running: `dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart`
-4. Set WSL 2 as the default version: `sh wsl --set-default-version 2`
+4. Set WSL2 as the default version: `sh wsl --set-default-version 2` and restart the PC.
-5. Restart Your Computer:

 To install a Linux distribution (Ubuntu 20.04 in this case) run the following command in PowerShell: